hack101/Android-Lesson-3/README.md

         Cursor items = toDoDB.rawQuery("SELECT Items FROM ToDoItems",null);
 ```

-We can now access the items though the query.
-We move our cursor to the beginning of the table, and pick of each item, storing it in a list.
+We can now access the items through the query.
+We move our cursor to the beginning of the table, and pick off each item, storing it in a list.
 In the end our method looks like this:

 ```java
     public ArrayList<String> getToDoItems(){